 - Longer items like floor lamps or skis

-When should you load boxes?
+When should you load boxes on the moving truck?

 Load boxes last.
 These items can be placed on any flat surface -- under chairs, on top of dressers and chairs.
 Your goal is to fill any remaining gaps to save on space and keep those larger items in place.

 Stack them by weight -- heaviest to lightest.
 The smallest and lightest boxes should be the last loaded and placed on top of the moderate-sized boxes to prevent them from being crushed.
 Any awkward or weirdly shaped items can be placed in atop the pile.
 While placing the boxes onto the truck, try to distribute weight equally both towards the back and the front of the truck.

 Stuff the holes!
 When all is said and done, you'll need to fill the gaps between boxes to prevent shifting.
 Stuff these areas with non-breakable items like bags of clothes or linens.
 It will double as extra padding.